-I will be coaching the University of Ottawa Putnam this year.
-Email me if you are interested (more information to come in September).
-Here is some material from previous years.
+I will be coaching the Putnam participants at University of Ottawa this year.
+Email me if you are interested.

 Paul Lockhart's argument for scrapping the mathematics curriculum.
 It's worth all 25 pages of reading.